 If you prefer reading text versus viewing a video, here are the quick steps you can take (however, the video shows you everything you need to do):

 - Get a host.
 A web host is where your website “lives.”
 You own it, but you pay a small fee to keep it online (kind of like paying property taxes to the government).
-I recommend Bluehost for less than $3.95/month (a special rate for my readers).
-It’s one of the most popular web hosts on the Internet and offers excellent, 24/7 customer service.
+I recommend Bluehost for only $3.49/month (a special rate for my readers).
+It's one of the most popular web hosts on the Internet and offers excellent, 24/7 customer service.

 - Register a domain.
 You can get a domain name (e.g. goinswriter.com) through your hosting company.
 I recommend doing it this way, so you can keep everything streamlined.
 With Bluehost, this service is free with a hosting plan (as opposed to paying extra through a service like Godaddy.com).
 If you've already registered a domain through another service and need to host it, you'll either have to transfer your domain registration or point your name servers to the host (here's a video on how to do that).